-AL-A’RAF: Jurnal Pemikiran Islam dan Filsafat is a peer-reviewed journal which is bi-annually published by Faculty of Ushuluddin dan Dakwah (FUD), State Islamic University (UIN) Raden Mas Said Surakarta, Central of Java, Indonesia.
-This statement briefly explains the ethical works to all of parties involved in the both of off-line and online publishing articles in AL-A’RAF: Jurnal Pemikiran Islam dan Filsafat, including authors, editors, peer-reviewers and State Islamic University (UIN) Raden Mas Said Surakarta as the publisher.
+AL-A’RAF: Jurnal Pemikiran Islam dan Filsafat is an international peer-reviewed journal bi-annually published by the Faculty of Ushuluddin and Dakwah, Universitas Islam Negeri Raden Mas Said Surakarta, Central Java, Indonesia.
+This statement briefly explains the ethical works to all the parties involved in the off-line and online publishing articles in AL-A’RAF: Jurnal Pemikiran Islam dan Filsafat, including authors, editors, peer-reviewers and UIN Raden Mas Said Surakarta as the publisher.
 This statement is issued based on COPE’s Best Practices Guidelines for Journal Editors.

 Ethical Guideline for Journal Publication

-The publication of article in a peer-reviewed AL-A’RAF: Jurnal Pemikiran Islam dan Filsafat is an essential building block in the development of a coherent and respected network of knowledge.
-It is a direct reflection of the quality of the work of the authors and the institutions that support them.
+The publication of an article in a peer-reviewed AL-A’RAF: Jurnal Pemikiran Islam dan Filsafat is essential in developing a coherent and respected network of knowledge.
+It directly reflects the quality of the authors’ work and the institutions that support them.
 Peer-reviewed articles support and embody the scientific method.
-It is therefore important to agree upon standards of expected ethical behavior for all parties involved in the act of publishing: the author, the journal editor, the peer reviewer, the publisher, and the society.
+It is therefore important to agree upon standards of expected ethical behaviour for all parties involved in publishing: the author, the journal editor, the peer reviewer, the publisher, and the society.

-Faculty of Ushuluddin and Dakwah (FUD) State Islamic University Raden Mas Said Surakarta as publisher of AL-A’RAF: Jurnal Pemikiran Islam dan Filsafat takes its duties of guardianship over all stages of publishing seriously, and we recognize our ethical and other responsibilities.
-We are committed to ensuring that advertising, reprint or other commercial revenue has no impact or influence on editorial decisions.
+Faculty of Ushuluddin and Dakwah, UIN Raden Mas Said Surakarta as the publisher of AL-A’RAF: Jurnal Pemikiran Islam dan Filsafat takes its duties of guardianship over all stages of publishing seriously, and we recognise our ethical and other responsibilities.
+We are committed to ensuring that advertising, reprint or additional commercial revenue has no impact or influence on editorial decisions.

 The editors of AL-A’RAF: Jurnal Pemikiran Islam dan Filsafat are responsible for deciding which of the articles submitted to the journal should be published.
 The validation of the work in question and its importance to researchers and readers must always drive such decisions.
 The editors may be guided by the policies of the journal's editorial board and constrained by such legal requirements as shall then be in force regarding libel, copyright infringement, and plagiarism.
 The editors may confer with other editors or reviewers in making this decision.

-An editor at any time evaluate manuscripts for their intellectual content without regard to race, gender, sexual orientations, religious belief, ethnic origin, citizenship, or political philosophy of the authors.
+An editor evaluates manuscripts for their intellectual content without regard to the author’s race, gender, sexual orientation, religious belief, ethnic origin, citizenship, or political philosophy of the author(s).